 Contact Watani Stiner at email@example.com.
-(Please put CPF Speakers Bureau in the subject line.)
+(Subject: CPF Speakers Bureau)

 Revolutionary elder and Cointelpro survivor, Watani Stiner, grew up in the Jim Crow South.
 In 1969, after two Black Panthers were killed at UCLA, Stiner and his brother were sentenced to life in prison for conspiracy to murder.
 Five years later, leaving behind his two small sons, Stiner and his brother escaped from San Quentin and fled to South America.
 Stiner lived in exile for twenty years and raised seven children.
 In 1994, concerned for the safety and welfare of his family, Stiner voluntarily walked into the U.S. Embassy in the country of Suriname and negotiated his surrender.
 Despite the US government’s failure to honor their side of the agreement, Stiners was returned to San Quentin in 1994.

 Stiner shares his experience reintegrating into society and back into the lives of his children since getting out of prison in 2015, after spending a total of 26 years in prison for a crime he did not commit.

 Stiner is a Board member of both California Prison Focus and Root and Rebound, and is the Associate Editor of the California Prison Focus Newspaper, Prison Focus.
 He is a member and resident of Cantacle Farms, an intentional community in the Bay Area.
 Stiner is currently working on his memoir, and committed to fostering community dialogue with youth, and others, addressing critical current issues.

 Areas of Focus